bowmark/allauth.lib/README.md

 See the [AllAuth.Desktop](https://github.com/bowmark/allauth.desktop) project for more details.

-This project contains various shared components used within AllAuth.Desktop, in particular the crypto implementations.
+This project contains various components used within AllAuth.Desktop, in particular the crypto implementations.

 ## Security